 Lab 3 - Recursion

-Instructions: https://inst.eecs.berkeley.edu/~cs61a/su19/lab/lab03/
+Instructions: https://inst.eecs.berkeley.edu/~cs61a/su19/lab/lab03/arrow-up-right

-Solution: https://github.com/tomthestrom/cs61a/blob/master/lab/lab03/lab03.py
+Solution: https://github.com/tomthestrom/cs61a/blob/master/lab/lab03/lab03.pyarrow-up-right

 Q1: Skip Add